Prevention Support Clinic (PSC)

 PrEP is a safe and effective medication taken by HIV-negative patients to prevent HIV acquisition.
 It can be used in combination with other conventional risk-reduction methods such as condoms.
 Emtricitabine/Tenofovir Disoproxil Fumarate is the medication that is used for PrEP.
 It can be taken daily or alternatively as “on-demand” dosing.
 PrEP may be beneficial to you if you have recently had an STI, have recently used PEP (Post-Exposure Prophylaxis), or are using recreational drugs (‘chems’) during sex (e.g. crystal meth, mephedrone or G).

-Your first appointment will be for a ‘pre- clinic screening visit’.
-At this visit tests will be taken for Chlamydia and Gonorrhoea and blood tests will be sent for HIV, Hepatitis A, B, C, Syphilis, Kidney function & Liver function.
+Your first PrEP appointment will be for a ‘pre- clinic screening visit’.
+At this visit tests will be taken for Chlamydia and Gonorrhoea and blood tests will be sent for HIV, Hepatitis A, B, C, Syphilis & Kidney function.

 A key part of the initial consultation will be information on all forms of HIV & STI prevention, including PEP, PrEP, condoms & regular STI screening.
 During medical review, a decision will be made about follow- up visits which may vary depending on your assessed needs.

-Please note, we will not be able to provide medical advice via this email address.
-This email is monitored Monday-Friday.
+Please note, we will not be able to provide medical advice via our email address.
+Our email is monitored Monday-Friday.
 For clinical concerns or emergencies out of hours, please contact your local Out of hours GP or attend your local Emergency Department.

 Drug Payment Scheme

-Once registered with our service, you may be advised to commence PrEP.
 To avail of free PrEP from community pharmacies, you will need to register with the HSE PrEP Programme using your Drug Payment Scheme (DPS) number.
-If you do not have a DPS, you can apply online (click here) and bring the DPS number with you to your appointment.
+If you do not have a DPS, you can apply online and bring the DPS number with you to your appointment.
 It may take some time for your DPS number to be sent to you after completion of the form so please fill it in as early as possible before your appointment.

-If you do not receive your DPS number before your clinic appointment, you can email it to us at email@example.com with your details and we will register you to the system.
-Please note, we will not be able to provide medical advice via this email address.
+If you do not receive your DPS number before your clinic appointment, you can email it to us at email@example.com with your details and we will register you to the system